 - Taste the broth and add more soy sauce, beef or chicken bouillon, pepper, garlic, or seasoning to taste.

 - Combine the cornstarch and heavy cream to make a paste.

 - When the liquid comes to a boil, whisk the heavy cream mixture into the gravy to thicken.

-TIP: If you cut your pieces of pork into smaller pieces, you can cook for 10-15 minutes.
-Do not remove the pork when you get to the gravy stage and just thicken the entire thing with the cornstarch mixture.
-It will become like a stroganoff or pork gravy you can enjoy over potatoes, rice, or noodles.
-Love this recipe because if you don’t have time after 30 minutes, you can do a quick release and eat right away.
-If you have other things to do while the pot is cooking and it finishes up before you get back to it, it is so forgiving that it doesn’t matter how long you’ve been away.
+- I love this recipe because if you don’t have time after 30 minutes, you can do a quick release and eat right away.
+If you have other things to do and it finishes up before you get back to it, it is so forgiving and doesn’t matter how long you’ve been away.
 The first time I made this, I had to do some laundry, nurse my baby, and put my toddler in bed.
 By the time I got back to it, it had been releasing pressure for 20 minutes and it was perfectly fine.
 Nothing will overcook.

 - If you want more gravy, just add broth to get to the amount you would like.
 Increase the cornstarch and cream by 1 tablespoon for each 1 cup of added liquid.